DavidBadura/Fixtures/README.md

 **Load Fixtures**

-Now, you can load the fixtures, crate the objects and persist in the database.
+Now, you can load the fixtures, crate the objects and persist these in the database.
 For this, we use the default fixture manager.

 ```php